-Program Description onsrvapd daemon When you start an Informix database server or coserver that is on this workstation, onsrvapd detects this event and starts OnSNMP for the database server or coserver.
-When the database server or coserver halts, onsrvapd stops OnSNMP for that database server or coserver.
-See "UNIX Server Discovery Process" on page 2-10. runsnmp.ksh script This script starts onsrvapd .
+Program Description onsrvapd daemon When you start an Informix database server that is on this workstation, onsrvapd detects this event and starts OnSNMP for the database server.
+When the database server halts, onsrvapd stops OnSNMP for that database server. runsnmp.ksh script This script starts onsrvapd .
 It also starts the master agent that is appropriate for the platform.
 If you want to run OnSNMP, you need to run runsnmp.ksh each time that you reboot.
-See "The runsnmp.ksh Script" on page 2-7.